kishorvinod/Task-Allocation-and-Management-System/backend/README.md

 ## Overview

-This backend application provides REST APIs for a Task Management System built using Fastify, TypeScript, MongoDB, and JWT Authentication.
+This backend application provides REST APIs for a Task Allocation Management System built using Fastify, TypeScript, MongoDB, and JWT Authentication.

 The system supports: